The International Hotel Law Review: Singapore

 Additionally, as Singapore belongs to the Commonwealth of Nations, it has enacted the Reciprocal Enforcement of Commonwealth Judgments Act (RECJA).
 Therefore, Singapore will recognise judgments made in the United Kingdom, jurisdictions that are part of the Commonwealth and other countries with which Singapore has reciprocal arrangements to mutually recognise and enforce judgments.
 Generally, an arbitral award from each of these countries will be enforceable in Singapore under the RECJA only if the award has become enforceable in that country in the same manner as a judgment given in its own courts.

-Apart from creating a pro-business infrastructure, helmed by a strong legal framework, the Singapore government has in recent years launched new initiatives to target new visitor segments to attract tourists, business visitors and the MICE industry to organise conferences and exhibitions in Singapore.
+Apart from creating a pro-business infrastructure, helmed by a strong legal framework, the Singapore government is working on launching new initiatives to target new visitor segments to attract tourists, business visitors and the meetings, incentives, conferences, and exhibitions industry to organise conferences and exhibitions in Singapore.

 1 Lorraine Anne Tay is joint managing partner and Audrey Lim is a senior associate at Bird & Bird.